BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 WINTER PERFORMANCE

-Winner: Dolphin on battery resilience, Bolt on infrastructure confidence
+Winner: Too early to call on chemistry, Bolt on infrastructure confidence

 This section exists because Canada is Canada.
 If you can't drive your EV reliably in January in Winnipeg, it doesn't matter how good the spec sheet looks.
 Winter performance is the single most important real-world test for any EV sold in this country, and both cars approach it differently.